bodsul/GRPO-Zero/README.md

 # train the model with a 24GB VRAM GPU (e.g., an RTX 4090 GPU)
 uv run train.py --config config_24GB.yaml
 ```

+## Training on other datasets
+To train on other datasets.
+Implement a pytorch dataset for your dataset for example by subclassing `task_data.Task_Dataset`.
+Implement a `reward_function_dispatcher` and create a `config.yaml` for your dataset.
+An example with the [GSM8K dataset](https://github.com/openai/grade-school-math) can
+be found in `gsm8k_task.py` with sample config in `gam8k_config.yaml`.

+## Generating responses after training
+Greedy search and beam search generation strategies are implemented in `generate.py`.
+To implement your own generation strategies, you can build upon this and subclass `generator.TokensGenerator.py`

 ## Acknowledgements

 This project builds upon the work of several outstanding projects: